 Depending on your arrangement with an agent, their involvement may continue after the contracts (which they will have drafted and provided) are signed.
 The agent may collect rent on your behalf, and may take charge of maintenance and other property management tasks.
 These extras will, of course, come at a price.

-What about online services?
+What about online property listing services?

-The growth of online listing services like Rightmove, FindAProperty and Gumtree have all made the job of both the lettings agent and the private landlord easier.
+The growth of online property listing websites like Rightmove, FindAProperty and Gumtree have all made the job of both the lettings agent and the private landlord easier.
 According to some surveys, around 80 percent of renters now do all of their house-hunting online, and agents can quickly attract potential tenants with a well presented listing.

 Of course, there is nothing to stop you cutting out the middleman and creating your own listing without the help of an agent.
 These services are easy to use, and will often be enough to secure a tenant; frequently you will not need to place adverts or listings anywhere else.